mmbman/Katagiri/1984-05-14-Two-Kinds-of-Nowness.md

 **Person:** Reflected *[unintelligible]*.

-**Katagiri:** The truth reflected in your mind, in your six sense organs, and [then] your consciousness judges it, thinks it, takes it.
+**Katagiri Roshi:** The truth reflected in your mind, in your six sense organs, and [then] your consciousness judges it, thinks it, takes it.
 What is the truth in your six organs?

 **Person:** [Deluding.]

-**Katagiri:** Deluding?
+**Katagiri Roshi:** Deluding?
 Why?
 Why is it deluding?

 **Person:** The perfect truth is reflected in an imperfect mirror?

-**Katagiri:** Sure, reflect, yes.
+**Katagiri Roshi:** Sure, reflect, yes.
 If so, truth is... what?
 Real truth?

 **Person:** It’s a reflection.

-**Katagiri:** Reflection, yes.
+**Katagiri Roshi:** Reflection, yes.
 Reflection of the truth.
 That’s why it’s delusion.

 Everything we do is always like that.
 Everything.
 That’s why the truth in words denies this delusion.
 But it doesn’t deny truth itself.
 The truth itself is called *nonempty*; *nonemptiness*.
 It means the truth itself has virtuous quality to help all sentient beings.
 That is truth itself – regardless of whether you are conscious of it or not.
 Completely beyond human speculation, beyond a sense of discrimination, of everything.
 Anyway, the truth has great, wonderful virtuous quality to help to grow – human beings, grasses, seasons, anything.
 That’s why it says nonemptiness itself.